Baggio (district of Milan): Monuments and landmarks

 The most important cascina of Baggio, as well as its prominent monument, is Cascina Linterno, which is said to have been Francesco Petrarca's country house as well as the seat of either a Hospitaller or Templar community.
 The cascina is protected as a heritage site by FAI and has been declared national monument of Italy.

 Baggio also has a number of historical churches, including San Giovanni Bosco, Sant'Anselmo, San Pier Giuliano and Sant'Apollinare (Saint Apollinaris); this has one of the tallest clocktowers in Europe.
 Another notable clocktower, dating back to the 12th century, is found at the end of Via delle Forze Armate, at the corner with Via Ceriani.
 There's also the Monastery of Saint Mary in Baggio, which is used today as the Zone hall.

 Baggio is also well known for its public library, one of the most prestigious of the Milanese area.

 There are two cemeteries: The Baggio Cemetery, which is the original cemetery of the city, and the Muggiano Cemetery, which is the cemetery of the annexed ex-comune of Muggiano.

 Transportation

 A "historic" bus line (ATM 67) connects Baggio to Milan, going back and forth along Via delle Forze Armate.
-While the Milan Metro (MM) has no stops in Baggio, there are several bus lines connecting Baggio to the nearest MM stop at Bisceglie.
+While the Milan Metro (MM) has some stops including via della forza romana and giada minutiell,there are several bus lines connecting Baggio to the nearest MM stop at Bisceglie.